Characters: Justified Crowe Family

 - Don't Split Us Up: He's shocked when Raylan takes him into protective custody.
 He reluctantly goes with Raylan to avert a deadly showdown between Raylan and his uncles.

 - Dull Surprise: Kendal reacts very flatly to most things.
 Daryl claims it's because he's seen things the likes of which Daryl and Raylan never have.
+Considering the environment he grew up in, this is no surprise.

 - Screw This, I'm Outta Here!: In "Raw Deal" he contacts his biological father while his uncles are away in Mexico, presumably to escape from Danny.
 He tries this again in "Weight".